Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 If `Connection successful` pops up, configuration!

-You can tap 'exit' to exit the shell, then use the commands below to test your bluetooth device.
+You can tap `exit` or `quit` to exit the shell, then use the commands below to test your bluetooth device.

 ```
 arecord bluetoothtest.wav